bodrick/awesome/README.md

 *   [jsakamoto/ipaddressrange](https://github.com/jsakamoto/ipaddressrange) - .NET Class Library for range of IP address, both IPv4 and IPv6.
 *   [thepirat000/Audit.NET](https://github.com/thepirat000/Audit.NET) - An extensible framework to audit executing operations in .NET and .NET Core.
 *   [ravendb/ravendb](https://github.com/ravendb/ravendb) - ACID Document Database
-*   [QuestPDF/QuestPDF](https://github.com/QuestPDF/QuestPDF) - QuestPDF is a modern open-source .NET library for PDF document generation.
-Offering comprehensive layout engine powered by concise and discoverable C# Fluent API.
-Easily generate PDF reports, invoices, exports, etc.
+*   [QuestPDF/QuestPDF](https://github.com/QuestPDF/QuestPDF) - Generate and edit PDF documents in your .NET applications using the open-source QuestPDF library and its C# Fluent API.
+Build invoices, reports and data exports with ease.
 *   [lepoco/wpfui](https://github.com/lepoco/wpfui) - WPF UI provides the Fluent experience in your known and loved WPF framework.
 Intuitive design, themes, navigation and new immersive controls.
 All natively and effortlessly.
 *   [0x7c13/Notepads](https://github.com/0x7c13/Notepads) - A modern, lightweight text editor with a minimalist design.
 *   [rocksdanister/lively](https://github.com/rocksdanister/lively) - Free and open-source software that allows users to set animated desktop wallpapers and screensavers powered by WinUI 3.